Diadumenian: Numismatics

 Aureus of Macrinus, which features Diadumenian on the reverse, seated on a platform alongside his father, with the allegory of Liberalitas before them.

 Aureus of Diadumenian.
 The reverse depicts him as princeps iuventutis (official heir) between military standards.

 A very rare denarius of Diadumenian as augustus, minted in the last weeks of his life, between late April and early June 218.

-While caesar, a large number of coins were struck for Diadumenian, although fewer than the amount struck for his father.
+A large number of coins were struck for Diadumenian as caesar, although fewer than those struck for his father.
 Coins in which he is depicted as augustus are extremely limited, and the only known coins from this time are denarii.
-This has led to the suggestion, first proposed by the ancient numismatist Curtis Clay, that a large issue of coins was being made for Diadumenian; however, they were quickly melted down when the news of Macrinus' defeat spread.
+This has led to the suggestion, first proposed by the ancient numismatist Curtis Clay, that a large issue of coins was being made for Diadumenian; however, they were quickly melted down when the news of Macrinus's defeat spread.
 Some eastern provincial coins from the period exist which give Diadumenian the title sebastos, at the time the Greek equivalent of the Roman augustus.
 In terms of gold coins, Diadumenian has one known style of aureus, bearing his image on the obverse and displaying Spes standing on the reverse, and one known style of half-aureus, bearing his image on the obverse and displaying himself holding a sceptre and standard.